reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 Implement the [PageNotFound](./client/components/PageNotFound.js) component to display a message indicating that the requested page was not found.

-Add the created container to the end of the the route list in the [routes](./client/routes.js) file.
+Add the created container to the end of the route list in the [routes](./client/routes.js) file.

 ## Data Importer

 Implement an importer in the [import](./import) folder to get data from the original **Hacker News** website.
-This importer uses the website's REST API and transforms data to events.
+This importer uses the website's REST API and transforms data into events.